 - Creative & digital outreach: If wider physical distancing measures are recommended by the health authorities, think about ways to spiritually support your community during this stressful and frightening time.
 Can you use newsletters, email, text messages, community radio or digital outreach methods to reach people?
 If your government advises against community gatherings, can you enable people to access resources digitally in the event that they are unable to get to church/mosque?
 What other ways can you help them to do this?
-For example, you may be able to: - o Live stream services - o Do services over community radio - Record prayers and sermons at home via video/voice recording and share via SMS or WhatsApp
+For example, you may be able to: - o Live stream services - Do services over community radio Here is a link to Radio messages for Trans World Radio messages from WVI. - Record prayers and sermons at home via video/voice recording and share via SMS or WhatsApp